-Since in 2015, agency partners have the opportunity to subscribe to a delivery of one to three boxes of each type of produce available with their regular order.
-Eighty four agency partners are now able to receive local produce that’s in season and in a quantity that they can distribute to clients without worrying about storage or waste.
+Agency Partners can subscribe to a delivery of one to three boxes of each type of produce available with their regular order.
+We develop partnerships across the country to bring fresh produce into our service area all year round, not exclusively in Minnesota's growing season.
+More than 130 agency partners now receive produce that’s in-season and in a quantity that they can distribute to clients without worrying about storage or waste.

 Continuing to support fresh produce efforts